 Higher education

-Swedish higher education comprises around 50 universities and university colleges, a majority of them offering courses and programmes in English.
-Most are state-run, but some are independent institutions of higher education, like Chalmers University of Technology in Gothenburg, Jönköping University and Stockholm School of Economics.
-Some of the oldest universities are Lund and Uppsala.
+Most universities are state-run, but some are independent institutions of higher education, like Chalmers University of Technology in Gothenburg, Jönköping University and Stockholm School of Economics.
+Among the oldest universities are Lund and Uppsala.

 Freedom with responsibility

-But what sets Swedish higher education apart is the teaching model.
+What sets Swedish higher education apart is the teaching model.
 Based on the motto ‘freedom with responsibility’, a large part of the learning process takes place outside of the classroom, with students mainly pursuing their studies on their own or in groups.

 Students in Sweden are expected to take full responsibility for their own learning.
 To figure things out for themselves.
 To look beyond their textbooks for answers.